thomaspet/TestingAutoMerger/README.md

 3. Update entities `gulp entities`

-4. Deploy app and watch for changes `npm run start`
+4. Deploy app and watch for changes
+`npm run start` will start and watch with AppConfig-dev `npm run start.local` will start and watch AppConfig-local `npm run start.custom` will start and watch without changing your AppConfig

 5. Open a server that syncs with dist folder: `npm run serve`